voxpupuli/puppet-icinga2/README.md

 ```

 ##### `service_measurement`
 The value of this is used for the measurement setting in host_template.
-Default is  `$service.check_command$`
+Defaults to  `$service.check_command$`

 ##### `service_tags`
 Tags defined in this hash will be set in the service_template.